jun461/CeNEP/README.md

-# CeMLIP
+# CeNEP
-A general-purpose machine learning interatomic potential for cementitious materials！ The CeMLIP model will be released after the paper is published！
+A general-purpose machine learning interatomic potential for cementitious materials！ The CeNEP model will be released after the paper is published！